Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

    :width: 6.26528in
    :height: 2.52292in

-Figure 15: The 3 representations of a grid
+Figure 15: The 3 representations of a grid.
+Left the *Surface* representation, in the centre *Wireframe*, and right the *Point* representation.

 The representation can also be changed from the property window of a grid.
 Here some other tweaks can also be made, like highlighting cell edges or changing the opacity of the plot.

-Changing the legend of a ugrid dataset, IDF or fence diagram grid.
+Changing the legend of a UGRID dataset, IDF or fence diagram grid.
 ------------------------------------------------------------------

-To edit the legend of a dataset in an ugrid file, IDF file or fence diagram, it is necessary to load the legend editor form.
+To edit the legend of a dataset in an UGRID file, IDF file or fence diagram, it is necessary to load the legend editor form.
 From there, the legend can be customized.

 The way to make the legend editor appear, depends on the object.

-For an IDF file, or a single layer of a layered ugrid file, or a non-layered ugrid file, do the following:
+For an IDF file, or a single layer of a layered UGRID file, or a non-layered UGRID file, do the following:

--if not done yet, double click on the dataset to make it appear in the viewer
+- If not done yet, double click on the dataset to make it appear in the viewer

--open the context menu of the IDF file or grid layer
+- Open the context menu of the IDF file or grid layer

--press “select in viewer”
+- Press *Select in viewer*

--press the edit legend button (|image6|) .
+- Press the edit legend button (|image6|) .

-For a layered ugid dataset ( so applying on all layers at the same time)
+For a layered ugid dataset (so applying on all layers at the same time)

--right click on the data set you want to apply the legend to
+- Right click on the data set you want to apply the legend to

--from the context menu, select “edit legend”
+- From the context menu, select *Edit legend*

 The legend editor
 ~~~~~~~~~~~~~~~~~